 This idea that we have the perfectly preserved Word of God especially when the idea is from Psalm 12:6-7 is an asinine claim to knowledge on many fronts and I hope that you won’t fall prey to the lie and deception of it all.

 This entry was posted on Saturday, May 26th, 2012 at 7:57 pm and is filed under KJV Onlyism, Preserved Word of God Psalm 12:6-7 .
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.